pallet/pallet-aws/README.md

 : Indicates whether to delete the volume on instance termination.

 `:ebs :volume-type`
-: The volume type ("standard" or "io1")
+: The volume type ("standard", "gp2" for SSD, or "io1" for SSD with provisioned IOPS)

 `:ebs :iops`
 : For "io1" volumes, the number of I/O operations per second (IOPS)